Journal of Contemporary African Studies

 The Journal of Contemporary African Studies is a research journal on human science study of Africa.

 The journal was originally published biannually, later changing to quarterly.
 It is interdisciplinary in nature, with a focus on human sciences.

 It is hosted in Rhodes University, South Africa.
-The chief editor is Kirk Helliker.
+The chief editor is Nthabiseng Motsemme and the deputy editor in chief is Bhaso Ndzendze.